800-WIN-WIN1

 • Mental anguish

-As your attorney, we can search for the evidence you need to build the strongest possible legal case.
+As your Connecticut car accident attorney, we can search for the evidence you need to build the strongest possible legal case.
 That way, we can effectively negotiate with insurance companies on your behalf.
 And if they refuse to cooperate, we're prepared to take them to court.

 You only have 2 years in most cases to take legal action after your car accident.
 That's the "statute of limitations" in Connecticut for auto accidents and other personal injuries.
 That might seem like a long time.
 But finding the facts you need to succeed often takes a tremendous amount of time.

 Don't take chances with your case.
 Take action.
-Contact the Law Offices of Mark E. Salomone & Morelli right now.
+Contact the Law Offices of Mark E. Salomone & Morelli right now to talk with a Connecticut car accident lawyer who can fight for you.
 We have eight offices located throughout Connecticut.